 The interesting green-and-tan-striped delicata squash (Italian for “delicate”) is technically a winter squash because of its hard shell.
-Yet, it should really be classified as something in-between, like autumn-ish squash, as it has both the soft characteristics of summer and the sweet taste of winter breeds.
-Delicata are species Cucurbita pepo along with acorn, spaghetti, and carnival squashes.
+It should be classified as something in-between, like autumn-ish squash, as it has both the soft characteristics of summer and the sweet taste of winter breeds.
+Delicata is species Cucurbita pepo along with acorn, spaghetti, and carnival squashes.

 One cup of this squash has 1.7 grams of fiber, 1 gram of protein, and only 40 calories.
 That’s not counting the butter.
-Delicatas come from a big American family—enjoy their bounty.
+Delicatas come from a prominent American family—enjoy their bounty.

-Preparation: Truly delicate for a winter squash, delicatas can be peeled (or not!) and sliced or cubed.
-Steamed, baked, or broiled with a complement of curry, apples, or maple syrup make wonderful, warming dishes.
+Truly delicate for winter squash, delicatas can be peeled (or not!) and sliced or cubed.
+Steamed, baked, or broiled with a complement of curry, apples, or maple syrup make excellent, warming dishes.